Buy to Let Mortgages HMO

-- Exclusive deals - Access to exclusive loan deals not available on high street
+Exclusive deals - Access to exclusive loan deals not available on the high street

 What is an HMO?

-If you are letting to five people who are not from one household, then the property is classified as a ‘large HMO’ and you will need to gain a license.
-The types and availability of buy to let finance is likely to differ depending on whether or not your property needs a license.
+If you are letting to five people who are not from one household, then the property is classified as a ‘large HMO’ and you will need to gain a licence.
+The types and availability of buy to let finance is likely to differ depending on whether or not your property needs a licence.

 Buy to Let Mortgages for non Licensed HMOs

-Gaining buy to let finance for HMOs that do not require a license is a somewhat simpler process than unlicensed HMOs, with most mainstream lenders offering finance.
+Gaining buy to let finance for HMOs that do not require a licence is a somewhat simpler process than unlicensed HMOs, with most mainstream lenders offering finance.